symfony/symfony-docs/service_container/lazy_services.rst

 .. caution::

-    Lazy services does not work with final classes.
+    Lazy services do not support final classes.

 Installation
 ------------